05t3/How-To/FTP/Setup FTP Server on Ubuntu.md

 root@practice:/home/user#
 ```

-I then referred to the manpage, [man 5 vsftpd.conf](https://linux.die.net/man/5/vsftpd.conf) to make changes on different parameters on the configuration file.
-Here are some of the configuration parameters i set.
+I then referred to the manpage, [man 5 vsftpd.conf](https://linux.die.net/man/5/vsftpd.conf) to see what parameters can be included in the configuration file.
+Here are some of the configuration parameters i included.

 ```bash
 anonymous_enable=NO